 Rent assistance in Birmingham and Jefferson County.

 Get help paying rent in Birmingham and Jefferson County Alabama.
-Find information on agencies, non-profits, and government financial assistance programs.
+Find information on charity agencies, non-profits, churches and government financial assistance programs.
 All resources are aimed at the low income and others who need rent and housing assistance, with a focus on families facing eviction.
 The goal of any of these Jefferson County agencies is to prevent homelessness in any way possible.

 Thousands of local families face evictions each and every year, and may have a hardship from a job loss, medical emergency, or some other short term crisis.
 The Birmingham organizations provide funds to help individuals pay rent, security deposits, and provide other housing assistance during difficult times.
 In addition to the non-profits, many local churches, the state of Alabama, and federal government assistance programs can also be called and applied to for rent help.

 AIDS Alabama is only available for HIV+ people.
 The program offers counseling, outreach, both sort term transitional and permanent housing, more general housing assistance, rental and utility bill assistance, and referrals to other government programs and local charities.
 3521 7th Avenue South, Birmingham, Alabama.
 Phone: 324-9822

 Bridge Ministries Inc. can only provide one time financial assistance and grants.
 The money can pay rent in an emergency situation.
 Case management and counseling is offered too, as well as funds for other bills like energy and food.
 They offer rent or deposit help to low income families, single moms or dads, the disabled and others in a financial crisis.
 Phone number is 930-0309.